FilOzone/filecoin-services-payments/SPEC.md

 ```

 Schematic of the contents of the account `lockupCurrent` bucket of funds.
-Both fixed and streaming lockup from all rails of all operators are contained in the single `lockupCurrent` bucket of funds tracked in the `Account` datastructure.
-Additionally temporary settling lockup waiting to be released to rail payees on rail settlement is also held in this bucket.
+Fixed, streaming and temporary settling lockup from all rails of all operators are contained in the single `lockupCurrent` bucket of funds tracked in the `Account` datastructure.
 ```
 +-------------------+         +-----------------------------------+
 |      Account      |         | rail 1 (operator A) fixed lockup  |